 - Remove all the butter from the refrigerator.
 Melt 4 tablespoons of butter in a large frying pan over medium heat.

 - Add the diced apples and shallots and sauté them until tender, stirring occasionally.
 A little light color is okay but don't let them burn!

 - Add the cleaned duck liver and spices.
 Cook the livers just until they start to firm up.

 - Add the cognac and cranberries.
 Deglaze (scrape) the bottom of the pan and remove it from the heat.
 Let the liver mixture cool to room temperature.

 - Add the cooled liver mixture to your food processor.
-Reserve about 1/2 cup of cooked apple, shallot and cranberry aside.
+Set aside about 1/2 cup of cooked apple, shallot, and cranberry.

-- Purée the mixture while adding small chunks of the remaining butter.
-Purée the mixture until smooth.
+- Purée the mixture until smooth while adding small chunks of the remaining butter.

 - Taste the purée and add salt if needed.
 Remember it will taste less livery when chilled!

 - Scoop the pâté into small jars for storage.
 Top with melted clarified butter, cranberries, and thyme if desired.